Quitting Smoking by Simply Replacing One Habit With Another

 Breaking Bad Habits

-Habits are engrained deep in the brain, in the basal ganglia.
-This very primitive part of the brain is responsible for a lot of our automatic behaviors, and is very powerful.
+Habits are ingrained deep in the brain, in the basal ganglia.
+This very primitive part of the brain is responsible for a lot of our automatic behaviors and is very powerful.
 Habits are formed to save brain power for decisions and thinking, are powered by cravings, and work in a loop: cue, habit, reward.
-Once a habit is formed it is difficult to break, but can be replaced with a new habit.
+Once a habit is formed it is difficult to break but can be replaced with a new habit.
 Researchers refer to this strategy for breaking a bad habit as ‘habit reversal,’ and it is used to treat many types behavioral problems.

 The habit loop for smokers starts with a cue, or trigger, something to tell us to reach for the pack of cigarettes and light one up.
 Smoking a cigarette is the habit, and you might think the reward is nicotine but that is not necessarily true.
 The act of smoking provides rewards like socialization, relaxation, physical simulations, a break from work, or relief from boredom.
 A smoker generally has trouble quitting unless a new habit is formed that provides the same reward as smoking.
 Each smoker has to figure out why he or she smokes, beyond the nicotine hit, and find a new habit that fulfills that same reward.
 So for example, a smoker craving a break a few minutes away from a desk at work, a new habit that provides a distraction from the daily activities will help reinforce staying smoke-free.

 This is the principle behind Quit Tea.
 Drinking herbal tea can provide many of the same rewards as smoking, but is healthy and non-addictive.
 Boiling water, steeping the tea, and sipping provides a break from activities, a way to keep the hands and mouth busy, possible socialization, and stimulation.